suredone/wpzoom/README.md

 License: GPL3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-WP Zoom integrates the Zoom API.
+ZoomPress integrates the Zoom API.
 The plugin provides 4 shortcodes to display and register for webinars.

 == Description ==

-WP Zoom integrates the Zoop API for webinars.
+ZoomPress integrates the Zoop API for webinars.
 Currently it lacks support for meetings, and is only used for webinars which are a premium upgrade to your Zoom account.
 The plugin provides 4 shortcodes.

 Two of the shortcodes, [zoom_webinar] and [zoom_calendar] display your upcoming webinars either in a table list or calendar format.
 The calendar integration uses FullCalendar a jQuery plugin for calendar rendering.